NUAC-AV/ASOC-UON/README.md

 - [Notes](#notes)
 - [License](#license)

 ## Overview
 This project provides Python scripts to create interactive HTML maps, which can be viewed in any web browser.
+Specifically, maps are created for ASOC church locations/routes, Sabbath walks and letterboxing.

 ## Viewing Maps
 The maps can be viewed through GitHub Pages.
 You can access them using the following link format: https://roryyarr.github.io/ASOC-Walks/`file-name`.html

 Replace `file-name` with the specific file you want to view.

 ### Example Maps

 Here are some example usages of the maps: